 We know that children learn best when they are excited and enthused about their learning.
 This is why we try to teach through topic, make links between subjects and give children as much real life experience as we can.

 In the mornings we tend to do most of our English and maths work.
-In the Infants we teach the children how to read using a systematic phonics approach (Read, Write inc.) and by using a reading scheme (Oxford Reading Tree) and real books to encourage their love of reading.
+In the Infants we teach the children how to read using a systematic phonics approach (based on Read, Write inc. and Letters & Sounds) and by using a reading scheme (Oxford Reading Tree) and real books to encourage their love of reading.
 In Year 1 and Year 2 they have class readers appropriate to their age e.g. Year 1 'Dogger' by Shirley Hughes and in Year 2 'George's Marvellous Medicine' by Roald Dahl.
 In the Junior department we draw all our English work from a class reader which is always a high quality text such as 'The Iron Man' by Ted Hughes or 'Kensuke's Kingdom' by Michael Morpurgo.

 To see the National Curriculum reading objectives year by year, please click here.